 - Lab results;

 - Psychological/emotional healthcare records including PTSD test results.

 Our Orlando Personal Injury Attorneys Will Help You Gather Evidence As Soon As Possible

 Whether you are currently in the hospital or have been discharged, or if you have yet to seek medical attention, our Orlando personal injury attorneys are available to help.
-To get started today, call the Payer Law Group at 407-307-2979 to schedule a free consultation.
+To get started today, call the Payer Law at 407-307-2979 to schedule a free consultation.
 It is best to act soon to begin preserving evidence and to build the case that you were, indeed, severely injured.